House should conduct proxy voting during pandemic, key Democrat recommends

 WASHINGTON – A senior House Democrat recommended Thursday that the House adopt a system of remote voting by proxy during the coronavirus pandemic, allowing lawmakers to cast floor votes on their colleagues’ behalf for the first time.

-The proposal from House Rules Committee Chairman Jim McGovern, D-Mass., represents a break with 230 years of tradition but responds to widespread calls among lawmakers for a safer option as public health officials continue to recommend Americans shelter at home — and after several in their ranks contracted the novel coronavirus, which causes COVID-19.
+The proposal from House Rules Committee Chairman Jim McGovern, D-Mass., represents a break with 230 years of tradition but responds to widespread calls among lawmakers for a safer option as public health officials continue to recommend Americans shelter at home – and after several in their ranks contracted the novel coronavirus, which causes covid-19.

 Under the proposal, which McGovern detailed in a Thursday afternoon conference call with fellow House Democrats, a member could authorize any colleague to cast their vote on the floor after giving them specific direction on how to vote.

-McGovern said on the call and in a written statement that proxy voting offers the quickest and most secure way to get the House back in business amid the coronavirus crisis.
+McGovern said on the call and in a written statement that proxy voting offers the quickest and most secure way to get the House – currently 429 members – back in business amid the coronavirus crisis.
 The proxy voting authority he is proposing would only apply during the current pandemic, not indefinitely.

 “We don’t know how long this pandemic will threaten public health, or how long state stay at home orders will last,” he said in a statement.
 “We all know, though, that Congress needs to be working, whether in person, remotely, or both.
 We should not wait for this pandemic to end to make changes to the rules that help us to do our jobs in such an unprecedented time.”